DubiousDoggo/asm6f-/readme.md

     tas {addrmode} = Stores A&X into S, A&X&H into {addrmode}

-## Highly Unstable
-> Results are not predictable on some machines.
-*YOU HAVE BEEN WARNED*.

 ### XAA (X And A)
+> *Very unstable.
+Results are not predictable on some machines.*

     xaa #{immediate} = X&#{immediate}

 > Known as "ane" in other undocumented opcode sources.
 (Groepaz's doc)

-> requires HUNSTABLE directive.

 <!-- lax is currently not supported. is it? -->